Giovanni-LN/Giovanni-LN/README.md

 ###

-<p align="left">📚 - My name is Giovanni Lima and I am a Computer Science student at UFRPE (7th semester).<br><br>💻 - I am currently an intern in full-stack development at ISI-TICS.</p>
+📚 - My name is Giovanni Lima and I am a Computer Science student at UFRPE (7th semester).
+💻 - I am currently an intern in full-stack development at [ISI-TICS](https://github.com/isi-tics/).

 ###